jagill/jagill.github.io/_presto/presto-connectors.md

   directory of CSV files.
 Anything that can be a logical collection of tables can be a schema.
 * **Catalog**: A catalog is a collection of schemas.
 A database cluster is an example.
+Each catalog has one connector, so the schemas must be of the same datastore type.

-A warehouse that had both MySQL and Hive datastores would likely have one catalog for each, but it's possible that there are multiple catalogs for a given datastore type.
-For example, perhaps there is a separate clusters for user-facing MySQL databases and warehouse MySQL databases.
+A warehouse that had both MySQL and Hive clusters would need (at minimum) two catalogs, one for MySQL and one for Hive.
+While each catalog has one connector, it's possible that two catalogs can use the same connector type to access the same datastore type.
+Consider the case where there are separate clusters for user-facing MySQL databases and warehouse MySQL databases.
+You could make two catalogs, `user-mysql` and `warehouse-mysql`, each of which uses the MySQL connector, initialized with different parameters.

-A fully-qualified tablename is of the form `{catalog}.{schema}.{table}`, like `hive.warehouse.dim_orders` or `mysql.user_data.addresses`.
-A given Presto session can set default catalogs and schemas, allowing just the tablename to be used.
+A fully-qualified table name is of the form `{catalog}.{schema}.{table}`, like `hive.warehouse.dim_orders` or `mysql.user_data.addresses`.
+A given Presto session can set default catalogs and schemas, allowing just the table name to be used.

 Connectors